joeguilmette/fyad-howdy/readme.md

 #Goodbye Howdy
 Say goodbye to seeing "Howdy, $user" in your WordPress admin bar.
+Also, this plugin will hide the admin bar from the front end.